Parthian art: Paintings

 However, there are virtually no examples of figurative wall paintings from the early stages of Parthian art, as it was still under Greek influence.
 The beginning of Parthian style painting remains unknown for now.
 In Dura Europos the best purely Parthian examples were dated to the 1st century AD on temple walls.
 One scene shows the offerings of Conon.
 It is among the earliest known Parthian paintings, and is one of the highest quality examples of Parthian art.
 It shows already all their stylistic features.
 Although the individual figures are arranged in a foreshortened architecture, with a few of them on the ground, most seem to float in space.
 All the figures are shown frontally.

 Around the year 244 AD, the synagogue of Dura Europos, which was mostly painted with scenes from the Old Testament was completed.
 Individual scenes can be found in small panels reproduced, in turn, lining up the entire wall.
 The figures are a bit stockier than at other temples to Parthian gods, but show essentially the same style characteristics.
 They are represented usually frontally and often seem to float in space.

 The well-preserved examples of Parthian paintings are mostly from temples and houses of worship.
 Secular paintings are not as well preserved, and are therefore less known and documented.
 A specialty among these seems to have been battle and hunting scenes that glorified the lifestyle of the ruling class.
 Especially prevalent was the motive of the rider.
 The horses are reproduced here in full gallop.
 The riders themselves are depicted sitting on them facing the viewer.
-In battle scenes, there usually are heavily armed Cataphracts; in hunting scenes there are more simply equipped archers.
+In battle scenes, there usually are heavily armed cataphracts; in hunting scenes there are more simply equipped archers.
 Remnants of such a riding scene were found in the palace of Assur and seem to have decorated the main rooms of the building.
 Other examples were found in the Mithraeum of Dura Europos.
-Such riding scenes, in a slightly modified form, would become particularly popular with the Sassanids.
+Such riding scenes, in a slightly modified form, would become particularly popular with the Sasanians.